vidbina/repro-pytype-import-error-pydantic/README.md

 1. Build dev image with `make image/dev`
 2. Enter dev image with `make bash` and run all commands needed therein
+3. Within the shell run `poetry install` to install all depencencies
+4. Run `poetry run pytype example.py` to type-check example.py

 > :warning: Tested on a Linux setup.
 The Makefile relies on some *nix utils such as `id` (used for assuming the host user identity to simplify file ownership management), `shell` (used for shell expansion) and `realpath` (to extract the absolute paths on the host-side for volume mounting).
 Anticipating that this may work on BSD-likes and WSL but I don't have the means to test this.